bennidi/mbassador/README.md

 for ease of use and aims to be feature rich and extensible while preserving resource efficiency and performance.
 It uses a specialized data structure to allow high throughput for concurrent access.

-Read this documentation to get an overview of its features and how cool this message (event) bus actually is.
+Read this documentation to get an overview of its features.
 You can also check out the <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a>
 which also contains a partial list of the features of the compared implementations.

 The current version is 1.1.1 and it is available from the Maven Central Repository.
 See the release notes for more details.